kobiyoyo/RailsJWTToken/README.md

 ````
 This will create an initializer file at `config/initializers/knock.rb` that contains the default configuration.

-Yeah I know you got an error like this `Could not load generator "generators/knock/install_generator"`, if not skip to the next step(default knock token), this is caused by zeitwerk that is rails 6 autoloader.we can circumnavigate this error by switching the autoloader.
+Yeah I know you got an error like this `Could not load generator "generators/knock/install_generator"`, if not skip to the next step(default knock token), this is caused by Zeitwerk that is rails 6 autoloader.we can circumnavigate this error by switching the autoloader.

-Read more about zeitwerk [here](https://medium.com/cedarcode/understanding-zeitwerk-in-rails-6-f168a9f09a1f).
+Read more about Zeitwerk [here](https://medium.com/cedarcode/understanding-zeitwerk-in-rails-6-f168a9f09a1f).
-Now we are going to degenerate the knock and generate it once more once we have included the line below into application.rb
+Now we are going to degenerate the knock and generate it once more, once we have included the line below into `application.rb` .
 ````ruby
 rails d knock:install
 ````